dmutters/savageinit/README.md

 (Stop the application with CTRL-C)

+## SystemD Service
+To run the application persistently in the background, follow the instructions found in savageinit.service.

 ## Using The Application
 The application will be hosted on port 5000 over HTTP.
 It is accessed using a web browser.